nikolo555/ntua-algorithms/README.md

 # ntua-algorithms
-:abacus: Assignments for the course "Algorithms" @ ECE NTUA
+:abacus: Lab assignments for the course "Algorithms" @ ECE NTUA